 The following tips are helpful for avoiding dangerous drug interactions:

 - Tell your doctor about all the medicines you take, including prescriptions, over-the-counter drugs, vitamins and herbal supplements, and any samples you may have from other doctors.
-To help you get started, fill out , opens new window, , opens new window, or , opens new window Humana members can create a digital list of medications by using RxMentor.
+To help you get started, fill out My Medicine List in English , opens new window, My Medicine List in US Spanish , opens new window, or My Medicine List in Puerto Rico Spanish , opens new window Humana members can create a digital list of medications by using RxMentor.
 Sign in to MyHumana to use the tool.